OLonsdale/OPRS/README.md

 Once the dependencies have been installed, run `npm run dev` to open the server in a dev environment with nodemon.

-[A semi-live version of the site can be found here](https://oprs-2022.herokuapp.com) It will be an update or two behind.

 This systems allows the staff of the opticians to log in and create patients, and record exams for that patient.

 Default credentials used are `admin` for both the username and password.